 The Regia, Roman Forum, Rome, Italy

-As part of the Roman Forum, the Regia are ruins that most people will see during their exploration of the city without really knowing what they are.
+As part of the Roman Forum, the Regia are ruins that most people will see while exploring the city without knowing what they are.
 These buildings were originally constructed as homes for the first Roman kings thousands of years ago before serving as the Pontifex Maximus’s seat.

 There isn’t much left of the Regia; all you’ll find is the remains of the ground floors.
-But if you’re interested in being in a place with such deep history and Roman importance, the Regia is located in the Roman Forum close to the Temple of Antoninus and Faustina.
+But suppose you’re interested in being in a place with such deep history and Roman importance.
+In that case, the Regia is located in the Roman Forum close to the Temple of Antoninus and Faustina.

 Temple of Saturn